TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/CodingBestPractices/ClassNamesOfUserFiles.rst

 .. _cgl-namespaces-class-names:

 ========================================
-Namespaces and Class Names of User Files
+Namespaces and class names of user files
 ========================================

-The namespace and class names of user files follow the same rules as class names of the TYPO3 Core files do.
+The namespace and class names of user files follow the same rules as class names of the `TYPO3 Core`:pn: files do.

 The namespace declaration of each user file should show where the file belongs inside its extension.
 The namespace starts with